 Where to stay in Tábor?

-As I am staying only one hour away, I cannot personally recommend any hotel, hostel or other accommodation for you, but you can find what you need on the HotelsCombined website which compares hundreds of sites and gives you the best offers:
+As I am staying only one hour away, I cannot personally recommend any hotel, hostel or other accommodation for you, but you can find what you need on the HotelsCombined website which compares hundreds of sites and gives you the best offers, click on the picture:

 After the refreshing dip, I had a long photo walk in the old town, pictures are coming soon.